Team Avalor (Elena | Esteban) | Civilians | Outsiders | Villains

 - Court Mage: Becomes the Royal Wizard in "Spellbound".
 He's insecure and feels like he doesn't deserve it, but by the end he grows more confident.

-- Disappeared Dad: His father is never brought up.
+- Disappeared Dad: His father is never brought up, and it's explicitly stated that Rafa raised Mateo by herself.
 According to Word of God, his father is not important to the story and thus will never be addressed.

 - Incompletely Trained: His grandfather was never around to teach him his art, so he's self-taught.
 Nonetheless, he still takes on an apprentice and he finds that experience is the best teacher.